GMOD/jbrowse-components/website/docs/api_guide.md

 used to extend the session model itself with new features

-- `session: AbstractSessionModel` - instance of the session model to extend
+- `session: AbstractSessionModel` - instance of the session model to customize the about dialog

+### Core-customizeAbout

+type: synchronous

+- `conf: Record<string,unknown>` - a snapshot of a configuration object that is displayed in the about dialog

 ### TrackSelector-multiTrackMenuItems